Leadership Opportunities for Students

 Summer Ministry Teams (SMT)

 The Summer Ministry Team program is a year-long student leadership commitment, beginning in the November before summer break.
 Two teams of 5-6 members each are selected through an application and interview process every fall semester.
-After selection, team members begin an intensive leadership training program over spring semester designed to prepare them for 9-weeks of summer ministry to camp, camp meetings, and churches in the eastern half of the United States.
+One team spends the summer primarily serving by working with youth and children.
+The second team is a full worship band (drums, guitar, keyboard, sound tech) This team (launching Summer 2015) can serve as the band for summer camps, church youth weeks, youth rallies, etc. After selection, team members begin an intensive leadership training program over spring semester designed to prepare them for 9-weeks of summer ministry to camp, camp meetings, and churches in the United States.
 Post summer responsibilities include monthly debriefing meetings throughout the following fall semester, as well as recruiting assistance for the next SMT group.
 Team members who complete their summer commitment receive a scholarship for both semesters of the following academic year equal to 17% of tuition.

 For more information and questions, contact: